Frequently Asked Questions

 In a small number of instances, the file list can be omitted.
 For example, if the retention schedule indicates that the records are already due for destruction (total retention period has passed), a file list may be omitted.

-I am at Harbour Centre or Surrey campus.
+I am at Vancouver or Surrey campus.
 How do I get my boxes to you?

 You can use a courier for shipments from Surrey or Vancouver.
 See the list of Perferred Vendors from Procurement for current SFU contracts with couriers.
 Inform the courier to contact Records Management in advance to ensure delivery of your boxes to the correct location.